mdn/content/files/en-us/web/css/@counter-style/speak-as/index.md

 ### Setting the spoken form for a counter

-In this example, the counter system is fixed with unintelligible symbols used for the markers.
+In this example, the counter system is fixed with unintelligible symbols used for the visual markers.
+However, the `speak-as` descriptor is used to set the list item markers as numbers in the accessibility tree.
+When supported, numbers rather than visual markers will be read out by screen readers.

 To experience the result of the `speak-as` descriptor, use assistive technology such as VoiceOver or another screen reader or view the [accessibility panel](https://firefox-source-docs.mozilla.org/devtools-user/index.html#accessibility-inspector) in the developer tools of a browser that supports `speak-as`.

 #### HTML